How to Reopen a VA Disability Claim

 - Burial Benefits

+One of the biggest downsides of missing your appeal deadline and reopening your claim is being assigned a new effective date.
 Since a Veteran establishes a new effective date when a claim is reopened, claims can be reopened at any time.
 With this in mind, claims should be reopened as soon as possible to secure the earliest possible effective date.
-By doing this, Veteran’s can put themselves in a position to receive the highest compensation available.
+By doing this, Veterans can put themselves in a position to receive the highest compensation available.

 VA Form 21-526b